When to Keep the Passover, According To the Truth of God

 Ecc 11:6 In the morning sow your seed, and in the evening withhold not your hand: for you know not whether shall prosper, either this or that, or whether they both shall be alike good.

-Another point to consider: if the feast of the Passover started the evening before the fourteenth day and lasted to the twenty-first day at even, the feast would last eight days instead of seven:
+Another point to consider: if the feast of the Passover started the evening before the fourteenth day and lasted to the twenty-first day at even, the feast would last eight days instead of seven.
+The feast is seven days:

-Exo 12:18 In the first month, on the fourteenth day of the month at even, you shall eat unleavened bread, until the one and twentieth day of the month at even.
+Exo 12:18 In the first month, on the fourteenth day of the month at even [ushering in the 15th day], you shall eat unleavened bread, until the one and twentieth day [21st] of the month at even [sunset of the 21st day].

 Exo 12:19 Seven days shall there be no leaven found in your houses: for whosoever eats that which is leavened, even that soul shall be cut off from the congregation of Israel, whether he be a stranger, or born in the land.

-Let us now look at some scriptures that link the feast of the Passover with days of unleavened bread:
+Let us now look at more scriptures that link Passover within the days of unleavened bread:

 Exo 12:13 And the blood shall be to you for a token upon the houses where you are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.

-Exo 12:14 And this day [Passover - the first day which commenced at sunset] shall be unto you for a memorial; and you shall keep it a feast to the LORD throughout your generations; you shall keep it a feast by an ordinance for ever.
+Exo 12:14 And this day [Passover - the first day which commenced at sunset] shall be unto you for a memorial [High Holy Day]; and you shall keep it a feast to the LORD throughout your generations; you shall keep it a feast by an ordinance for ever.

 Exo 12:15 Seven days shall you eat unleavened bread; even the first day you shall put away leaven out of your houses: for whosoever eats leavened bread from the first day until the seventh day, that soul shall be cut off from Israel.

-Notice the word "memorial" from Exodus 12:14 and compare its use in the following verse concerning the Feast of Trumpets:
+Notice the word "memorial" from Exodus 12:14 and compare its same Hebrew-word use in the following verse concerning the Feast of Trumpets, another of God's commanded, holy, High Day Sabbaths:

 Exo 12:16 And in the first day there shall be an holy convocation, and in the seventh day there shall be an holy convocation to you; no manner of work shall be done in them, save that which every man must eat, that only may be done of you.

-Exo 12:17 And you shall observe the feast of unleavened bread; for in this selfsame day [the first day, the day of the Passover] have I brought your armies out of the land of Egypt: therefore shall you observe this day in your generations by an ordinance for ever.
+Exo 12:17 And you shall observe the feast of unleavened bread; for in this selfsame day [the first day, same night as the Passover sacrifice (Exo 12:41,42)] have I brought your armies out of the land of Egypt: therefore shall you observe this day in your generations by an ordinance for ever.

-Exo 12:18 In the first month, on the fourteenth day of the month at even [after sunset: at the same time that the Passover lamb was to be sacrificed (Exo 12:6, Mar 14:12)], you shall eat unleavened bread, until the one and twentieth day [twenty-first day of Nisan] of the month at even [sunset].
+Exo 12:18 In the first month, on the fourteenth day of the month at even [sunset] (Exo 12:6, Mar 14:12)], you shall eat unleavened bread, until the one and twentieth day [twenty-first day] of the month at even.

 2Ch 35:17 And the children of Israel that were present kept the Passover at that time, and the feast of unleavened bread seven days.